Starving the Anxiety Gremlin

 - Pages: 164

 - Published: 2013

 Starving the Anxiety Gremlin is a unique and award-winning workbook designed to help young people understand different types of anxiety and how to manage them.
-Based on cognitive behavioral therapy principles that link thoughts, feelings, and behaviors, the activities help young people aged 10+ understand why they get anxious and how to use simple, practical techniques to manage and control their anxiety.
+Based on Cognitive Behavioral Therapy (CBT) principles that link thoughts, feelings, and behaviors, the activities help young people aged 10+ understand why they get anxious and how to use simple, practical techniques to manage their anxiety.

 Children's Choice Winner at the School Library Association's Information Book Awards 2014

 Starving the Anxiety Gremlin discusses panic attacks, phobias, social anxiety, generalized anxiety, and obsessive-compulsive disorder.
 This engaging workbook uses fun activities and real-life stories and can be used by young people on their own or with a parent or practitioner.
 An ideal anxiety management resource for mental health practitioners, social workers, education staff and youth workers.

 Check out the Starving the Anxiety Gremlin for Children for ages 5-9.

 Michelle Garcia Winner, the Founder of Social Thinking, says: